ivandjuka77/payload-test/fixes.md

 - Check screaming frog
 - Why personel disappearing

-- Some photos are missing, some are paid (OK) (/sustainability page, battery energy storage), some are weirdly missing for Chris
 - See if i can find any chemical structure images for the products that are missing

 ---